Vansmak/mediarr_sensor/README.md

 ### Manual Installation
-1. Download the latest release
+1. Download the latest  before hacs (can break)
 2. Copy all contents from `custom_components/mediarr/` to `/config/custom_components/mediarr/`

 4. Restart Home Assistant